apryakhin/legion.stanford.edu/tutorial05.md

 and physical regions which programmers are explicitly expected to manage.
 This increases the verbosity of Legion applications, but is a common artifact of targeting a runtime API.
-The compiled Legion language does not suffer from the same effect as there are only _regions_ and the compiler automatically manages the distinction between logical and physical regions analogous to how sequential
+Regent does not suffer from the same effect as there are only _regions_ and the compiler automatically manages the distinction between logical and physical regions analogous to how sequential